School meal programs in the United States: Costs and funding

 In 2012, researchers compared the previous year's data with limited current-year data to see whether previously identified problems persisted.
-They found that in fiscal year 2011, the NSLP served 5.18 billion lunches at a cost of $11.1 billion, an increase of 181 percent from fiscal year 2000.
+They found that in fiscal year 2011, the NSLP served 5.18 billion lunches at a cost of $11.1 billion, an increase of 181% from fiscal year 2000.

 In terms of cost efficiency, one can compare the costs of NSLP-compliant lunches and lunches served in schools that do not participate in the program.
 Constance Newman's "The Food Costs of Healthier School" (2012) compared those costs during the 2005–06 school year.
 Newman found that healthy meals were more expensive than meals that did not meet the new nutritional standards.
-She also found that the "mean reported cost for a reimbursement lunch was $2.36, while the reimbursement rate was $2.51", or 106 percent of the cost.
-However, revenues for non-reimbursable meals (for example, adult lunches) covered only 71 percent of the cost of those meals.
+She also found that the "mean reported cost for a reimbursement lunch was $2.36, while the reimbursement rate was $2.51", or 106% of the cost.
+However, revenues for non-reimbursable meals (for example, adult lunches) covered only 71% of the cost of those meals.

-To address this, the Healthy, Hunger-Free Kids Act of 2010 required gradual increases in reimbursements until 100 percent of costs were covered.
+To address this, the Healthy, Hunger-Free Kids Act of 2010 required gradual increases in reimbursements until 100% of costs were covered.
 In addition, the USDA increased School Food Authority (SFA) reimbursement rates by 6 cents per meal for the 2012–13 school year.

 Not all of the cost increases Newman found were due to food prices; nearly half were associated with overhead, such as equipment, labor, and training.
 Additionally, her research, which relied on data from 2005 and 2006, is now outdated, and Newman acknowledged that "another important caveat is that the foods served in schools have changed since 2005".

 Recently, there has been a push to privatize school meal programs because of their rising costs.
 Private food service companies have much greater purchasing power than school districts and are able to save money by providing fewer benefits and lower salaries to their employees.

+Fraud

+Members of the organization Feeding Our Future were charged with fraud of at least $250 million related to free school meals, with fraud of more than $40 million convicted in 2024.